catherinesloan/plotly_challenge/README.md

 On change, each of the 4 visualisations updates from [app.js](https://github.com/catherinesloan/plotly_challenge/blob/master/static/js/app.js) ...

-1. **Demographic information** for selected individual
+1. **Demographic Information** for selected individual

-2. A **horizontal bar chart** with a dropdown menu to display the top 10 OTUs found in that individual:
+2. A **Horizontal Bar Chart** with a dropdown menu to display the top 10 OTUs found in that individual:
    - sample_values as the values
    - otu_ids as the labels
    - otu_labels as the hovertext for the chart

-3. A **bubble chart** that displays each sample:
+3. A **Bubble Chart** that displays each sample:
    - otu_ids for the x values
    - sample_values for the y values
    - sample_values for the marker size